 IPP personnel at the Greifswald site have allocation rights at the A.S.
 Makarenko and Lilo Herrmann nurseries, both situated in Greifswald close to IPP.
 From infancy to school admission children can be cared for all day.
 Furthermore, child care expenses incurred at the place of residence in the event of official travel might be subsidised, depending on the circumstances.

-Childcare for infants up to the age of one: Since July 2017 postdocs or doctoral student with children under the age of one can apply for childcare subsidy.
-Max Planck will reimburse 50 per cent of the costs.
+Childcare for infants up to the age of one: From July 2017 to December 2021 postdocs or doctoral students with children under the age of one could apply for childcare subsidy.
+This infant care funding pilot project endet at the end of 2021.

 IPP Social Service